infincek/CSE-DEPT-CONF/content/call for paper/_index.md

 the results of their research for consideration to be presented at the conference.
-The authors who wish to contribute to the conference are solicited to submit their manuscripts that illustrate concepts,Analysis,research results, projects, reviews,and applications addressing state-of-the-art research and development in all areas related to Computer Science, Electronics , Electrical, Information Technology .
+The authors who wish to contribute to the conference are solicited to submit their manuscripts that illustrate concepts,Analysis,research results, projects, reviews,and applications addressing state-of-the-art research and development in all areas related to Computer Science, Electronics , Electrical, and Information Technology.

 # Paper Submission